3fon3fonov/exostriker/README_for_installation.md

 Launch the Exo-Striker and check the scaling.
-If text is clipping, the DPI needs to be set lower, if everything is too small, the dpi needs to be higher.
-Remember always to reload the configuration with `xrdb ~/.Xresources`.
+If text is clipping, the DPI needs to be set lower, if everything is too small, the DPI needs to be higher.
+Remember to always reload the configuration with `xrdb ~/.Xresources`.
 For the configuration to automatically load at startup, add the xrdb command to your ~/.bashrc, after the `export DISPLAY=:0.0`.